The Art of Sprang

 3-3 interlaced sprang drawing

-Drawing of 3-3 interlaced sprang by Carol James.
+Drawing of 3-3 interlaced sprang.

 Interlacing and Interlinking